Define workflows from YAML files

 }

-1 Use the @Identifier annotation with the Fully Qualified Class Name from your YAML file.
+1 Use the @Identifier annotation with the Fully Qualified Class Name derived from your YAML file.

-The EchoResource above uses the recommended non-blocking style for Quarkus REST endpoints:
+The EchoResource example uses the recommended non-blocking style for Quarkus REST endpoints (returning a Uni<String>).

 Start your Quarkus application in development mode: